r-a-h-u-l2325/network_security_threats_report.md/README.md

 3) Phishing Attack
-A Phishing attack ia a social engineering technique where cyber criminals trick individuals into revealing sensitive information,such as login credentials,banking details, or personal identity data by pretending to be a trustworthy source.Phishing is typically carried out through fraudulent emails,messages,websites or calls that mimic legitimate institutions like banks,government agencies or popular online platforms.
+A Phishing attack is a social engineering method in which cyber thugs deceive people into disclosing confidential information,like login credentials,bank data or personal identity information by posing as a credible source.Phishing is generally conducted through fake emails,messages,web sites or calls mimicking legitimate institutions such as banks,government authorities or popular web sites.

 Working of Phishing Attack
 1) The attacker crafts a fake but convincing message imporsonating a trusted entity.